5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 Why Does a Septic-Safe Toilet Cleaner Matter?

 Choosing a septic-safe toilet cleaner has 2 main benefits.
-The first one will impact you on a personal level while the other affects the natural ecosystem.
+The first one will impact you on a personal level, while the other will affect the natural ecosystem.

-Most toilet and other drain cleaners contain chemicals like bleach.
-While bleach provides an excellent way of stains removal, its presence in the septic tank spells danger to the useful bacteria there.
+Most toilets and other drain cleaners contain chemicals like bleach.
+While bleach provides an excellent way of stain removal, its presence in the septic tank spells danger to the useful bacteria there.

 Another advantage of using a septic-safe toilet cleaner is that they are Eco-friendly.
 Septic tanks do not have a way of removing/treating any chemicals present in the waste.

-These chemicals therefore flow out of the septic mixed with the effluent and seeps down to the ground water.
-The ground water is linked to water bodies which support lots of aquatic life that will as a result be affected by the chemicals.
+These chemicals, therefore, flow out of the septic, mixed with the effluent, and seep down to the groundwater.
+The groundwater is linked to water bodies that support lots of aquatic life that will, as a result, be affected by the chemicals.

 Characteristics of a Septic-Safe Toilet Cleaner

 So, what makes a certain toilet bowl cleaner septic-safe and another one unsafe?
-Or rather what would help you as person on a septic system know which toilet cleaner is safe to use and which one is unsafe?
-The following are some of the things which you should look out for:
+Or rather, what would help you as a person on a septic system know which toilet cleaner is safe to use and which one is unsafe?
+The following are some of the things that you should look out for:

 1. Biodegradable

-If something is biodegradable it can be broken down into tiny pieces, in these case by the septic tank bacteria.
+If something is biodegradable, it can be broken down into tiny pieces, in this case by the septic tank bacteria.
 Buying a biodegradable toilet cleaner means that it can safely undergo decomposition inside the septic tank without harming the bacteria.

 2. Certified by Environmental Bodies

-There are many governmental and non-governmental organizations that champion for the use of environmentally safe/sustainable products.
-One of the way they do this is by certifying Eco-friendly products in a bid to sensitize consumers.
+There are many governmental and non-governmental organizations that champion the use of environmentally safe/sustainable products.
+One of the ways they do this is by certifying Eco-friendly products in a bid to sensitize consumers.

 Most septic-safe toilet cleaners will most likely be certified by one of these bodies.
 Check out the description of each cleaner to see if there is anything to that effect prior to buying it.
 Don’t just listen to the manufacturer’s advertisement gimmicks.